NLeSC/noodles/doc/source/boil_tutorial.rst

         else:
             return message("target is up-to-date.")

 Since we need the answer to `is_out_of_date` now and not tomorrow, the `is_out_of_date` function cannot be a scheduled function.
-Python doesn't know the truth value of a `PromisedObject`.
+Python doesn't know the truth value of a :py:class:`PromisedObject`.
 The `message` function is not a special function; it just prints a message and returns a value (optional second argument).
 We still need to optionalise the compilation step.
 Since all of the information needed to decide whether to compile or not is already present, we can make this a normal Python function; there is no need to schedule anything.

 ::